ganymedelabs/react-vite-template/README.md

 3. **.env.production and .env.development**

-    - Update the `VITE_PUBLIC_URL` values to reflect the name of your repository.
-Replace `react-vite-template` with your repository name.
+    - Update the `.env` files to reflect your repository's URL.
+Ensure that `VITE_PUBLIC_URL` matches your local development server URL in `.env.development` and your GitHub Pages URL in `.env.production`.

     **.env.production**